Central Michigan University: Presidents

-Central Michigan University is governed by a Board of Trustees, whose eight members are appointed by the Governor of Michigan and confirmed by the Michigan Senate for terms of eight years.
+Organization and administration

-The Board of Trustees appoints and reviews the President of Central Michigan University, currently Robert O. Davies.
+Central Michigan University is governed by a board of trustees, whose eight members are appointed by the Governor of Michigan with advice and consent of the Michigan Senate for terms of eight years.
+The board appoints and reviews the President of Central Michigan University, currently Neil J. MacKinnon.
 Nancy E. Mathews was appointed as Provost and Executive Vice President of Central Michigan University on August 1, 2022, by President Robert O. Davies.